dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

    Use dropdowns to browse for repositories and use sliders to add as workflows

-Once you've selected a git registry and organization, you can see a list of all available repositories that you can add to Dockstore.
+Once you've selected a Git registry and organization, you can see a list of all available repositories that you can add to Dockstore.
 There are three states the sliders can be in.